10 min

 Kitchen Equipment

-• Sharp knife and cutting board - for efficient prep
+• Sharp knife and cutting board - because trying to chop anything with a dull knife is miserable

 Pantry Staples (Always Keep Stocked)